NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 To make the most of you logs you will nee to change the type of some of the field to certain types.
 IP-fields will be stored as IP - and therefore be seachable with CIDR.
 There are a few field with integers as well - as bytes transfered and so on.
 Those will be stored ad long/unsigned long and therefore we are able to calculate sums on them.

 ## find out the index-set
-In the folder "FieldMappings" you will find a jason-file called "```asa-custom-mapping.json```".
+In the folder "FieldMappings" you will find a jason-file called ```asa-custom-mapping.json```.
 In line four will see the name of the index this mapping applies to.
 To find you prefix go to the overview of streams.
 Here you will see the index-set your Stream for Cisco ASA lives on.
 Now go to /system/indices/ and search for that index set.
-You will be able to see the "```Index prefix```" here.
-Replace the current value in the "```asa-custom-mapping.json```" with that value.
+You will be able to see the ```Index prefix``` here.
+Replace the current value in the ```asa-custom-mapping.json``` with that value.

 ## apply the index set
 To apply the asa-custom-mapping.json we will need to do a curl-request to your Opensearch.
 ### find your Opensearch host, user and pwd
 To talk to your openseach you will need the access to your Opensarch.
-This can be found in your server.conf in the line with "```elasticsearch_hosts```"
+This can be found in your server.conf in the line with ```elasticsearch_hosts```
 ```
 /etc/graylog/server# cat server.conf | grep elasticsearch_hosts
 ```